 - May 2016: Successfully received the Forestry Grant for $167,000 to cover the building of the climbing wall

 - July 2016: Construction of the climbing wall began and was completed in early August!
 Click here for pictures!

 - October 2016: Received a second grant from PR Community Forest and the City of Powell River for $46,000, which is to cover the costs of finishing the space and getting the gym to operational level (things like flooring, bathrooms, computer, electrical, etc)

 - November 2016 Onward: Doing everything we can as fast as we can to finish the space, alongside the contractors who are finishing the building.
-We will be opening as soon as possible in the new year of 2017!

 In 2015, we found a wonderful space to build the gym.
 This is the former Powell Stores building in the Townsite, across from Townsite Brewing and the Patricia Theatre.